-Precision Comfort Systems is your Indianapolis home comfort expert and energy efficiency expert.
-Here are some FAQ on energy efficiency and other related topics.
+Precision Comfort Systems in Westfield, Indiana is an expert in home comfort and in home energy efficiency.
+Here are some frequent questions we get regarding home energy efficiency and other related topics.

 How often should my furnace or air conditioner be serviced?

-Your furnace is more than just a kitchen appliance.
-It is a technically advanced machine that is expected to convert gas or electricity into heat, 24/7, in order that your home and family survive the Indianapolis winter.
+Your furnace is more than just a convenience appliance.
+It is a technically advanced machine that is expected to safely convert gas or electricity into heat, 24/7, in order that your home and family survive the winter.
 We are all dependent on this machine and we need the peace of mind that it is working safely and efficiently.
-You should have your furnace or heat pump checked each season prior to winter weather and your air conditioner checked before summer.
+You should have your furnace or heat pump checked each winter season and your air conditioner checked before or during each summer.
 The peace of mind and added energy efficiency are worth the expense.

 How often should I change my furnace filter?

 Each home is different.
 Some homes have ducts that are not sealed properly and this can pull extra dirt dust into the filter.
 Pets add extra load on filters.
 Different homes use their furnace, air conditioner and fan differently.
 You should get in the habit of checking your filter once each month and change when needed.
 You will find some periods and conditions require more frequent changes.
 Precision Comfort Systems can advise you on the best type of filter for your home and family.
 Our twice per year preventive maintenance and safety check will help us discover if you have any problems which cause your air filters to get dirty too quickly.

 How do I change my disposable furnace filter?